-THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY. -
+THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.
+Effective until 2019-07-31

 E Purchases and Payment of Debts

 E Purchases and Payment of Debts

 A resource used to make a purchase at current market value for the customer or to repay the customer's valid debt does not affect eligibility for long term care services.